aaboyle878/govtool-outcomes-pillar/README.md

 ## Introduction

-This document serves as a comprehensive guide for setting up the full stack of our application, which includes the backend, frontend, and database components.
+This document serves as a comprehensive guide for setting up the backend and database components of the outcomes pillar.
 ## Prerequisites

 - Node.js installed - [Download link](https://nodejs.org/en/download/).